Assess Yourself

 • Read about the world of work, sectors, industries and functions.

-• Reflect on your interests, skills, workstyles, and values (VIPS).
+• Reflect on your values, interests, personality, and skills (VIPS).

 • Get your Top 5 Themes from the CliftonStrengths Assessment